-Popular music studies, affect theory, popular culture, memory studies, media and technology, social activism
+Popular music and hip-hop studies, popular culture, cultural memory, media and technology, affect theory, social activism

 INTS 304: Social Movements and Community Activism